-- confirmation of consideration payment; - personal and organisational documents to verify authority and internal approval to enter into the transaction; - original or copies of title documents; - application to register the transaction at the competent land office; and - · confirmation letter from the relevant authorities.
+- · confirmation of consideration payment; - personal and organisational documents to verify authority and internal approval to enter into the transaction; - · original or copies of title documents; - · application to register the transaction at the competent land office; and - confirmation letter from the relevant authorities, if applicable.

-The time from the contract date to the closing date may be subject to the nature of the transaction, but it may take three to six months.
+The time from the contract date to the closing date may be subject to the nature of the transaction, but it may take one to eight weeks.